-Visit the HCC website for information on admissions, programs, registration, calendar of events, phone and email directory, and more!
+Visit www.housatonic.edu for information on admissions, programs, registration, academic calendar, calendar of events, phone and email directory, and more!

 Lafayette Hall (LH)

 Beacon Hall (BH)

 Room numbers in Beacon Hall are indicated simply by a number.
 The first number of the room indicates the floor it is on.
 For example: 317 is located on the third floor.